munificent/craftinginterpreters/book/hash-tables.md

 we are following a probe sequence during a lookup, and we hit a tombstone, we *don't* treat it like an empty slot and stop iterating.
-Instead, we keep going so that deleting an entry doesn't break any implicit collision chains and we can still find entries after it:
+Instead, we keep going so that deleting an entry doesn't break any implicit collision chains and we can still find entries after it.

 <img src="image/hash-tables/delete-3.png" alt="Instead of deleting 'biscuit', it's replaced with a tombstone." />